wiseman-timelord/MaNTella-Launcher/README.md

 7. **LM Studio or Ollama**: Obtain model folder/name and foolproofs api config, Mantella-Local-Launcer will not work on non-local model host services.

 # Usage / Install
-1. Ensure that Python 3.11 was installed to, the default directory or the default directory for all users.
-2. Ensure the [Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
+1. Ensure the, [Fallout 4 Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) or [Skyrim SE/AE Mantella Mod](https://www.nexusmods.com/skyrimspecialedition/mods/98631), is installed for from the Nexus mods site, ensure to skim through the relating guides, this will require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
-3. Download the [Latest Release](https://github.com/wiseman-timelord/Mantella-Local-Launcher/releases) of the launcher, and drag the, file(S) and folder(s), from the zip into the main Mantella folder.
+2. Download the [Latest Release](https://github.com/wiseman-timelord/Mantella-Local-Launcher/releases) of the launcher, and drag the, file(S) and folder(s), from the zip into the main Mantella folder.
-4. Run `Install-Setup.Bat`, this will ensure you have installed the requirements to the correct install of python.
-If, it exits with a torch error and/or you do not have cuda, then run `1b.
-Install_Torch_Cpu(Optional).bat`, so as install, "Torch+Cpu" and "TorchAudio+Cpu" and "TorchVision+Cpu, as "xVASynth" will likely have less issues.
+3. Run `Installer-Setup`, this will ensure you have installed the requirements to the correct install of python.
+If, you are getting Torch errors and/or you do not have suitable GPU, then install `Torch[Cpu]`.
+4. Ensure that you have ran `First Run Setup`
+4. For LM Studio, to Quote "In config.ini, set llm_api = http://localhost:1234/v1/.
+This is the URL that LM Studio is running your model on.", other server methods are detailed in the Official guides.
 5. Run `Mantella-Local-Launcher.Bat` for the Launcher, configure your optimizations, and when done then select "B" for begin.
 In future you should run `Mantella_No_Launcher.Bat`, unless you wish to alter the optimizations.

 ## Notes